fonoster/fonoster/README.md

 - `Hangup` - Closes the call
 - `Play` - Takes a URL or file and streams the sound back to the calling party
 - `Say` - Takes a text, synthesizes the text into audio, and streams back the result
-- `StreamGather` - Returns a stream for future DTMF and speech results
 - `Gather` - Waits for DTMF or speech events and returns back the result
+- `SGather` - Returns a stream for future DTMF and speech results
+- `Stream` - Starts a stream to read and write audio into the call
 - `Record` - It records the voice of the calling party and saves the audio on the Storage sub-system
 - `Mute` - It tells the channel to stop sending media, effectively muting the channel
 - `Unmute` - It tells the channel to allow media flow